 Beginning in Pershing Square, we walked along the sidewalks to discover about a dozen deco buildings hidden in plain sight.

 Title Guarantee Building

 One Bunker Hill – Originally the Southern California Edison Company Building.
-At one time it was completely lit around the exterior, as would have befit the home of an electric company.
-It is designed by the same architect who built the grand Royce Hall on the UCLA campus – a venue that offers arts programming year round.
+In days past, the building glowed completely around the exterior, as would have befit the home of an electric company.
+It is designed by the same architect who built the grand Royce Hall on the UCLA campus.

 Los Angeles Central Library

 Pacmutual Center – Originally Parkinson & Bergstrom,these two buildings are actually interconnected – they were simply represent different stages and remodels in the life of the building.